Dale Folwell: State Treasurer

 In December 2015, Folwell announced his candidacy for the Republican nomination for North Carolina State Treasurer in the 2016 election.
 In the November 2016 election, Folwell faced Democratic nominee Dan Blue III, a consultant, lawyer, investment banker, and son of Dan Blue Jr. Folwell won, receiving 52.7% of the vote to Blue's 47.3%.
 Folwell took office on January 1, 2017.
 He became the first Republican to hold the office since David A. Jenkins served during the Reconstruction era from 1868 to 1876.

 As state treasurer, Folwell promoted a controversial "Clear Pricing Plan" contract initiative, attempting to move State Health Plan participants to a pricing model that would tie all payments to Medicare, rather than negotiating reimbursement rate with health care providers.
 The plan would save money for the plan, but would also cause providers to be reimbursed for their services at lower, but still profitable, rates.
 The North Carolina Healthcare Association opposed the plan, while the State Employees Association of North Carolina supported it.
 Folwell ultimately lost a battle with the state legislature over his proposal.

 Folwell ended State Health Plan coverage for gender dysphoria treatment for transgender and non-binary state employees.
 Folwell framed the move as a cost-cutting measure; the move was criticized by the LGBTQ advocacy group Equality NC, which called it discriminatory.

 In mid-March 2020, Folwell (along with the other Republicans on the Council of State) opposed Governor Roy Cooper's closure of bars, and restriction of restaurants to take-out and delivery only, which Cooper had ordered to prevent the spread of coronavirus disease (COVID-19) during the COVID-19 pandemic in North Carolina.
 In March 2020, Folwell was hospitalized for five days after suffering from COVID-19.
 In April 2020, Folwell asked Cooper to modify his stay-at-home executive order to allow the Charlotte Motor Speedway to host a NASCAR race, the Coca-Cola 600, without an audience of fans.

 Folwell successfully sought reelection in 2020.
-He had no opponent in the Republican primary election, and defeated Aaron "Ronnie" Chatterji, a professor at Duke University's Fuqua School of Business and Sanford School of Public Policy and former Obama administration official, in the November election by a 52.6% to 47.4% margin.
+He had no opponent in the Republican primary election, and defeated Aaron Chatterji, a professor at Duke University's Fuqua School of Business and Sanford School of Public Policy and former Obama administration official, in the November election by a 52.6% to 47.4% margin.

+Under Folwell's leadership, the state's treasury issued hundreds of thousands of dollars of debt to senior citizens who were overpaid retirement benefits by the state and were previously informed their pay was correct.
+In response, he stated "That’s a great point, but the dates that you mentioned are called 'pre-Dale' because I wasn’t the treasurer then."

+Folwell was succeeded as treasurer by Brad Briner on January 2, 2025.